Machine Learning for Electron-Scale Turbulence Modeling in W7-X: Introduction

-The active learning procedure is generally used online, where the heat flux is simulated after the active learning procedure selects the most informative input parameter values.
-However, here we leverage a pre-existing database of ETG simulations.
-We use a percentage of the input values in this database as our active learning testing set.
-Consequently, our procedure identifies the best model, relative to the metrics driving the active learning process, that the available database can support.
+Active learning is typically implemented in an online setting, where new heat flux values are computed after the most informative input parameter values are selected by the algorithm.
+In the present paper, however, we leverage a pre-existing database of ETG simulations generated in the context of the validation study for the \texttt{\textsc{Gene}-KNOSOS-Tango} framework \cite{Fernando2025}.
+A subset of the input parameter values from this database is treated as the active learning testing set.
+Consequently, the procedure identifies the best model, according to the metrics guiding the active learning process, that can be supported by the available database.
 The database was generated by the application of the integrated \texttt{\textsc{Gene}-KNOSOS-Tango} simulation framework, which self-consistently couples various physics codes to predict steady-state plasma profiles, to four experimental OP1.2b W7-X scenarios.~\cite{Fernando2025} Our work contributes to a growing interest in using data-driven techniques to build reduced turbulence models for stellarators.
 For example, a recent study by~\citet{landreman2025doesiontemperaturegradient} investigated using multiple ML techniques including convolutional neural networks to develop surrogate models of ion-temperature-gradient turbulent transport from a database of $200,000$ adiabatic-electron gyrokinetic runs.